Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Experiments and results

 \section{Experiments and results}

-In this section, we provide a summary of the outcomes from the conducted experiments, which can be categorized into two distinct parts: the results obtained from experiments with fine-tuned smaller LLMs and those derived from experiments involving exLLMs.
-Hyperparameters for the fine-tuning of smaller LLMs are described in table \ref{tab:hyperparams}.
-Additional resources, including code and datasets, can be found in the GitHub repository\footnote{\url{https://github.com/kinit-sk/claim-detection.git}}.
+In this section, we provide a summary of the outcomes from the conducted experiments, which can be categorized into two distinct parts: the results obtained from experiments with fine-tuned language models and those derived from experiments involving LLMs.